 Information travels under the disguise of stories.
 Stories are the original form of entertainment, before newspapers, radio, TV and internet.
 In fact, many of the stories we read, hear or see are based on old stories that were told from generation to generation before it was written down.
 Like the “Trojan horse” or children’s fairytales.

 People tell stories for the same reasons they share word of mouth.
 It may be about Social currency, emotions or practical value.
 But all stories also carry information.
 How can you make your product embedded in a broader narrative that people want to share?

 And remember it is not only about getting your story go viral, but also make it valuable to your product.
 There are many examples of viral content that does not tie into a product, hence the viewer may like and share the story, but it will not create any value for the product or brand.

-A must read: It’s a dream for most marketeer to make content that go viral.
+A must read: It’s a dream for marketers to make content that goes viral.
 The book “Contagious – why things catch on” by Jonah Berger is a must read if you want to understand what it takes to make viral content.
 We highly recommend it!

 What we do at Cloudnames

 We’re a Digital Agency that would love to help you: Be Your Best Online!
 We offer services that range from; Digital strategy consulting, Website development and management, Inbound marketing services, Social media management, Digital marketing, Sales and Marketing Automation and all the complicated technical details to effectively grow your revenue online.

 At Cloudnames we offer all the services you need to Be Your Best Online!
 We can design, develop and manage your overall Online marketing strategy, while you focus on your core business.
 Leave your contact details and we’ll get back to you with expert advice!